 - If installed in areas at risk of impact, they must be protected with metal casings or suitable ducts.

-- If they pass near moving structures (e.g. gates), they must be equipped with flexible joints to absorb expansions.
+- If they pass near moving structures (e.g. gates), they must be equipped with flexible joints to absorb expansion.

 4. Prohibitions and restrictions